Uganda declares itself Ebola-free after swiftly turning tide on outbreak - NewsBreak

 Wednesday's declaration followed Uganda's completion of 42 days with no active cases, which represents two full incubation periods of the virus.

-In the early weeks of the outbreak, cases spread beyond the epicenter of Mubende, 90 miles west of the capital Kampala, to several other districts, including Kampala.
+In the early weeks of the outbreak, cases spread beyond the epicentre of Mubende, 150 km (90 miles) west of the capital Kampala, to several other districts, including Kampala.

 The director-general of the World Health Organization (WHO), Tedros Adhanom Ghebreyesus, praised Uganda for its response to the virus.